jhpce-jhu/jhpce_mkdocs/docs/access/file-transfer.md

 # File Transfer - Overview

-## THIS PREVIOUS DOC IS TOO LONG AND NEEDS TO BE BROKEN UP INTO AN OVERVIEW AND SOME SUBORDINATE DOCUMENTS

-Maybe file transfer needs to be a whole topic, meaning it has its own subdirectory inside docs to hold the markdown files, the include images files (from their own docs/filetransfer/images/ subdirectory), etc.

-There is already a [Globus document](globus.md).

-(JRT thinks that this doc should include a pointer to a document about INTERNAL file transfers.
-How to do that on a node, in a batch job, using good rsync arguments.)

-# File Transfer
 A number of options exist for transfering files to-and-fro between JHPCE and your local host.
 Which solution you chose, depends on your use case.

+If you are wanting to transfer files between JHPCE file systems, then you need to use different tools than are discussed here.
+[Here](../slurm/crafting-jobs.md/#copying-data-within-cluster) is a sample batch job that you can use as a model to do such a transfer on a compute node using good rsync arguments.

 + scp or sftp — file transfer via command line
 + GUI for sftp — file transfer by drag and drop from your desktop